meltyourface/blank/posts/Western-Mantic-Skull/Summoning-Barbatos-A-Ritual-for-Unveiling-Universal-Secrets-and-Treasures/index.md

 ---
 Demon: Barbatos, the 8th Demon of the Goetic practice, Duke of the infernal realms

-Domain of Influence: Barbatos is known for his abilities to understand animals, reveal hidden treasure, and assist in uncovering the secrets of the universe.
+**Domain of Influence**: Barbatos is known for his abilities to understand animals, reveal hidden treasure, and assist in uncovering the secrets of the universe.

 The Barbatos Invocation Ritual: